How often do you hear the phrase ‘don’t sweat the small stuff”?

 Small stuff all of a sudden got big.

-And when some helpful soul tells you not to sweat it, all you want to do is whack them.
-If you’re sweating the small stuff, it’s a really good indicator that you’re stressed.
+If you’re sweating the small stuff, it’s a really good indicator that you’re doing too much.

 Many a time I have found myself in such a place.
 It kind of comes with the territory of having an adrenaline charged body and being a bit of a work addict.
-These days, my barometer for stress and it’s impact on my body has become highly sensitised due to my now known adrenaline-related health condition.
-But, before I got sick, it just wasn’t possible for me to see or really feel all these impacts.
-I had either mentally blocked or normalised them and my body just coped somehow.
-Now I see and feel them daily.
+These days, however, my barometer for busy and it’s impact on my body has become highly sensitised due to my now known adrenaline-related health condition.
+But, before I got sick, these were just normal, tolerable reactions.

 I encourage you to think about yourself when you read them and see if they resonate for you?